Isaiah 45:11-48:11 ~ Ephesians 4:1-16 ~ Psalm 68:19-35 ~ Proverbs 24:3-4

 Proverbs - Proverbs 23 verses 3 and 4 can be looked at literally or metaphorically - "A house is built by wisdom and becomes strong through good sense.
 Through knowledge its rooms are filled with all sorts of precious riches and valuables."
 Has your house been built by wisdom?
 Has your life been built by wisdom?
 Is your house strong through good sense?
 Is your life strong through good sense?
 Is your house filled with all sorts of precious riches and valuables through knowledge?
 Through knowledge, is your very life filled with all sorts of precious riches and valuables?
 Below is the famous Dutch Post-Impressionist painter Vincent van Gogh's "The White House at Night" from the year 1890:

 Worship God: Isaiah chapter 45 verse 23 reminded me of the fantastic Brian Doerksen song "Come, Now is the Time to Worship" which includes the lyrics: "One day every tongue will confess you are God.
 One day every knee will bow.
 Still the greatest treasure remains for those who choose you now!"
-I just found a wonderful live version of this song performed by the Oslo Gospel Choir in May 2005 at the St. Jan Church in Gouda, The Netherlands.
-This is a great song!
-Clap your hands!
+Here's a nice live version of this song, sung by Israel Houghton:

 Has your tongue confessed who God is?
 Click here and bow your knee!